Desalination by country: Gibraltar

 Fresh water in Gibraltar is supplied by a number of reverse osmosis and multistage flash desalination plants.
 A demonstration forward osmosis desalination plant also operates there.

 India

 India has two large desalinization plants for domestic uses, the Minjur Seawater Desalination Plant and the Nemmeli plant, both in Chennai with 100 million litres per day (MLPD) capacity.
 For industrial uses, 100 MLPD plant was set up in Dahej, Gujarat in 2022 with an investment cost of approximately ₹900 crore.

 Iran

+Iran's Central Plateau Basin, the country's main watershed, is highlighted in green.

 An assumption is that around 400,000 m^{3}/d of historic and newly installed capacity is operational in Iran.
 In terms of technology, Iran's existing desalination plants use a mix of thermal processes and RO.
 MSF is the most widely used thermal technology although MED and vapour compression (VC) also feature.

-Iranian project Persian Gulf Water Transfer WASCO will see the biggest Desalination project in the world based in Bandar Abas with 1.6 million capacity.
+Iranian project Persian Gulf Water Transfer WASCO will see the biggest desalination project in the world based in Bandar Abas with 1.6 million capacity.
 There are three phases, phase 1 will be fully complete by 2024.